bowhead/web3.js/styleguide.md

     ...

     $(this).on('listingUpdated', function(e, data) {
-      // do something with data.listingId
+      // do so.ahting with data.listingId
     });
     ```